 Narm: The line below under Squick, both for how over the top it is, and because it may remind some readers of a certain Cannibal Corpse song.

 The series started as an attempt to drastically reinvent the Golden Age superhero, the Sandman.
 Almost every detail about the previous Sandmen is actually found in older volumes of Sandman, Justice League and Infinity, Inc.

 All the inhabitants of the Dreaming in the first arc are DC's old horror anthology hosts including Cain (and Gregory), Abel (and the unseen friend he named Goldie after), Lucien, Eve, the Three Witches and the briefly mentioned "Fashion Thing" (the Mad Mod Witch).
 As was Destiny, making him the only Endless that predates this series, and thus the "eldest".

 Rewatch Bonus: Plenty.
 Most readers find that the number of characters and sidestories are really well-planned-out upon rereading the tales.

-They Wasted A Perfectly Good Line Art: Applies to much of the art, but most especially the amazing artwork from "The Season of Mists"; Ty Bender's non-fiction "Sandman Companion" featured excerpts of the same artwork without the hideous colouring, and the difference is astonishing.
+They Wasted a Perfectly Good Line Art: Applies to much of the art, but most especially the amazing artwork from "The Season of Mists"; Ty Bender's non-fiction "Sandman Companion" featured excerpts of the same artwork without the hideous coloring, and the difference is astonishing.

 Also, Coleen Doran's art for issue 34, part 3 of the A Game of You arc, was mangled by the horrendous inking job.
 Fortunately, Doran had the opportunity to ink the issue herself in the Absolute Edition